uriahsanders/Sasasame/README.md

 In the future, Sasame can be used to ensure that every bit of scientific data is added to the pool, even if a useful place for it needs to be found later.

 Data presentation and formatting can also be automated via modular templates.
-For example, diagrams can be reused by other scientists while still pointing to the original author and giving them credit.
+For example, diagrams and parts of protocols can be reused by other scientists while still pointing to the original author and giving them credit.

 Engineers can use Sasame to find and share pieces of code, designs, and descriptions.